CIS565-Fall-2018/Project6-Vulkan-Grass-Rendering/README.md

 ![](img/demo.gif)

 ### Introduction
-This repository features real-time grass simulation and rendering using Vulkan, based on the paper [Responsive Real-Time Grass Rendering for General 3D Scenes](https://www.cg.tuwien.ac.at/research/publications/2017/JAHRMANN-2017-RRTG/JAHRMANN-2017-RRTG-draft.pdf).
+This repository features **real-time grass simulation and rendering using Vulkan**, based on the paper [Responsive Real-Time Grass Rendering for General 3D Scenes](https://www.cg.tuwien.ac.at/research/publications/2017/JAHRMANN-2017-RRTG/JAHRMANN-2017-RRTG-draft.pdf).
 The grass simulates forces such as gravity, recovery, and wind for realistic, tunable behavior.
 Additionally, grass blades can be selectively rendered based on viewport position, orientation, and distance.
 After describing the general graphics pipeline used to achieve these techniques, I will describe how they individually impact performance.
-With simulation and culling, the grass rendering performs at over 1500 frames per second.
+With simulation and culling, the grass rendering performs at **over 1500 frames per second**.

 ### Pipeline
 1. Set up the Vulkan graphics pipeline (send data to shaders using descriptor sets and descriptor set layouts)